cloud-gov/cg-site/content/apps/durable-logging.md

 	https://user:pass@proxy.domain
 	Done.

 Now your ELK service instance is accessible through an nginx service proxy using basic authentication.

-Be sure to record the generated password.
+**IMPORTANT** The credentials output by the `make-proxy.sh` command are *not* the credentials you want to use for logging in.
+You should use the password you noted in the htpasswd step earlier.

 #### Access Kibana for the first time.